barchart/alerting-service-public/docs/content/product_overview.md

 ## User Privacy

-**Privacy is important to Barchart.** We don't want to transmit or collect personally identifiable information for your users.
+**Privacy is important to Barchart.**

-Avoid sharing identifying information, as follows:
+We don't want to collect or transmit any personally identifiable information.
+You can integrate with the Barchart Alerting Service without sending any sensitive information to Barchart, as follows:

-* Each alert has an owner.
-You must provide Barchart with a way to distinguish one owner from another.
-However, identity can be concealed by using meaningless identifiers.
+* You must provide Barchart with user identifiers.
+However, these identifiers can be meaningless — as long as they are unique.
-* Authorization is handled using JSON Web Tokens.
-These tokens provide security without the need for passwords.
+* Passwords are not used.
+Instead, you generate cryptographic tokens which allow Barchart to verify user identity.
-* Notifications can be handled entirely by your systems (via webhooks).
-In this scenario, Barchart will not require contact information for your users.
+* Contact information (e.g. phone number and email address) can be withheld, assuming you want to handle the "last mile" of user notification.